Skip to main content

 Overlooking the State Income Tax Shift

-Moving from California's top marginal rate to Georgia's flat rate feels like a win—and it is.
+Moving from California's top marginal rate to Georgia's flat rate often feels like a win, and it usually is.
 But Georgia does have state income tax, unlike Texas or Florida.
 The net savings are still substantial when combined with lower property costs, but do the full tax analysis rather than assuming maximum savings.

 Choosing a Neighborhood Before Experiencing Rush Hour